This visa lets you transit through Australia for no longer than 72 hours.

 Global visa and citizenship processing times

-You might be able to get a Transit visa (subclass 771) if you:
+You might be able to get a Transit visa (subclass 771):

 You must meet certain